sfaleron/LeastSqs/README.rst

 Least Squares Fit
 =================

 NumPy_ and SciPy_ have support for this algorithm, but using it is an ordeal for the basic cases.
-The output also does not return the commonly used "correlation coefficient".
+Also, the output does not include the commonly used "correlation coefficient".

 This package provides a simple interface to these libraries for the basic case and provides a native implementation, so there are no required dependencies.